 As indicated above, ordinarily, the Monitoring Officer may expect your line manager to lead on initial enquiries or decide whether or not an informal review or an internal investigation is warranted.
-Ordinarily the concern will be acknowledged within 2 working days.
 The line manager will liaise with the Monitoring Officer before any decision is taken.

-If the Monitoring Officer is leading on the matter, they will make initial enquiries to decide whether or not an informal review or an investigation is warranted.
+If the Monitoring Officer is leading on the matter, s/he will make initial enquiries to decide whether or not an informal review or an investigation is warranted.

 In both cases the line manager or Monitoring Officer's decision to proceed or not will be supported by reasons which will be given to you in writing

 Some concerns may be resolved by agreed action without the need for investigation.
 If urgent action is required this will be taken before any investigation is conducted.
-When you raise the concern, it would be helpful to know how you think the matter might best be resolved.
-If you have any personal interest in the matter, you should tell us at the outset.